 A Rising Undercurrent of Fear

 The conversation about race in America is often reduced to slogans, soundbites, and selective outrage.
-In the months since the last election, the tone has shifted sharply, with media outlets and political influencers—on both the left and the right—casting Black Americans into roles that serve their own agendas.
+In the months since the last election, the tone has shifted sharply, with media outlets and political influencers on both the left and the right casting Black Americans into roles that serve their own agendas.
 Some call us “savages,” others use us as props to appear inclusive, but few are willing to confront the full truth.
-This post digs into the myths, the numbers, and the double standards that shape how we are seen, treated, and judged—and it sets the stage for my next piece, where I will revisit Uncle Tom’s Cabin to show how old narratives never truly die.
+This post digs into the myths, the numbers, and the double standards that shape how we are seen, treated, and judged.
+It also sets the stage for my next piece, where I will revisit Uncle Tom’s Cabin to show how old narratives never truly die.

 Over the past several months, an undertone of fear has been rising in this country.
 There is a growing sense that Black Americans have had enough of being mistreated and disrespected, and we are starting to fight back.
-The disturbing trend is that it is becoming violent at times, and that is uncalled for and stressful.
+The disturbing trend is that, at times, it has become violent.
+That is uncalled for and harmful.

 A Shift in Political Assumptions

 I believe Republicans have falsely assumed they had ADOS in the palm of their hands.
-But now, they are witnessing something unexpected: Black Americans standing up and forcing the national conversation to finally focus on our community.
+Now they are witnessing something unexpected: Black Americans standing up and forcing the national conversation to finally focus on our community.

 The Podcaster Divide